Ted Hutt

-Ted Hutt is a British Grammy Award-winning record producer, musician, and songwriter, residing in Los Angeles, California, United States.
+Ted Hutt is a British record producer, musician, and songwriter, residing in Los Angeles, California, United States.
 He was the original guitar player and one of the founding members for The Promise, The Great Unwashed, Gods Hotel, Reacharound, and Flogging Molly.

 Career

 After his departure from Flogging Molly, to pursue record production, Hutt has worked with The Gaslight Anthem, Flogging Molly, including their RIAA certified Gold recording Drunken Lullabies and its followup Within a Mile of Home, The Bouncing Souls, Lucero, Dropkick Murphys, Nahko and Medicine for the People, The Devil Makes Three, Violent Femmes, Tiger Army, Brian Fallon, Old Crow Medicine Show and The Mighty Mighty Bosstones amongst other notable artists.

 In December 2008 eMusic named The '59 Sound by The Gaslight Anthem the best album of 2008.
 NME rated it as one of the best album of the year.
 The album's title track was included in Rolling Stone's top 100 songs of the year. and received an 8.6/10 rating from Pitchfork Media.